SAP-samples/abap-exercises-codejam/exercises/ex3/README.md

 33. Save and activate your work.
 <br>![](/exercises/ex3/images/03_02_0330.png)

 34. Use what you have learned and create another ABAP Class for a another Behavior Pool and call it Z_BP_I_BOOKINGSUPPLEMENT_U_XXX.
-Copy the following code tot the “Local Types“ tab.
-As you can see, this Behavior Pool contains implementations for the UPDATE and DELETE operations for **BookingSupplement**.
+Copy the following code to the “Local Types“ tab.
+As you can see, this Behavior Pool contains implementations for the READ, UPDATE and DELETE operations for **BookingSupplement**.
 ```abap
 **********************************************************************
 *